sailscastshq/docs.sailscasts.com/docs/sounding/trial-context.md

 - Inertia assertions like `toBeInertiaPage()` and `toHaveProp()`
 - Playwright assertions when the trial is browser-capable

+Failed response assertions include the Sails-shaped context Sounding has available: request method, target, transport, response status, headers, and a body excerpt.
+For the full response body while debugging, run with `SOUNDING_DIAGNOSTICS=verbose`.

 ### `request`

 The scoped request client for the current trial.